mascah/cookiecutter-turbo-django/docs/4-guides/testing.rst

             self.assertEqual(len(callbacks), 1)
             # Event handlers ran synchronously during the test

-The key is ``execute=True``—this runs the callbacks immediately instead of just capturing them.
+The key is ``execute=True``, which runs the callbacks immediately instead of just capturing them.

 **With pytest-django**, use the ``django_capture_on_commit_callbacks`` fixture: